-Conditi Area a NMP ddressed in 2.
-The Pr oponent shall prepare and implement a Noise Monitoring Program for the Key re ferences projec t to the satisfaction of the Director-General.
-This program must: herein otherv unless noted vise (a) Be dev eloped in consultation with EPA; (b) mitted to the Director-General for approval within 6 months from the date approval, or as otherwise agreed with the Director-General , , references etter 10/12/09 (c) Includ 2: (n.b.
-E PA letter of 1.
-11. Combination of attended and unattended noise monitoring measures Noise monitoring protocol for evaluating compliance with the noise impact assessment criteria in this approval; and 19/11/ (09) III .
-Reasonable and feasible best practice noise mitigation measures to ensure project specific noise criteria are met. ۱. ۱۱. ۱۱۱.
+Condition Details Area address NMP 2. oponent shall prepare and implement a Noise Monitoring Program for the t to the satisfaction of the Director-General.
+This program must: erences unless noted vise (a) (b) (c) Be sub of this a) & b) references DPIE letter 10/12/09 (n.b.
+EPA letter of 19/11/09) III.
+Reasonable and feasible best practice noise mitigation measures to ensure project specific noise criteria are met. і. ІІ. ІІІ.
 Section 8.2 Section 8.2.3 Section 8